top of page

 Hey There

-I'm so happy that you've found your way to the Seward Nature Journaling site.
+I'm so happy that you've found your way to the Seward Nature Journaling (SNJ) site.
+Welcome!
 Seward Nature Journaling is a space for us to learn and grow together.

 You'll find resource links and recommendations for tools-of-the trade.

 Thank you for joining our growing community of nature journalers.
-Please consider joining an event or gathering when they are announced.
+Please consider participating an event or gathering when they are announced.

 About Me

-Alaska has been home for nearly 40 years, living and working both here on the Kenai Peninsula and across many of our state's rural regions.
+Alaska has been home for over 40 years, living and working both here on the Kenai Peninsula and across many of our state's rural regions.

 After 25 years, I retired from classroom teaching to find new and exciting educational challenges in Alaska's correctional system, as a statewide teaching mentor, coordinating cultural immersions for new-to-rural Alaska teachers, and in several capacities of independent contracting.